Giving your dog bone broth has huge health benefits.

 If you feed dry kibble food then bone broth is very good for keeping your dog hydrated.

 Alongside feeding your dog bone broth it’s a good idea to also give them a quality probiotic made by Kiki, this is a product stocked by us at Nellies Nibbles Dog Larder.
-You can purchase it here.
 It’s soil-based and has been shown to survive in the gut longer.

-How to make your own doggie bone broth
+How to make your own dog bone broth

 Making your own bone broth can be a little time-consuming and you may need to freeze it into ice cube trays as it sadly doesn’t keep all that long in your fridge.